Fairfield Man, 26, Arrested After Leading Officers On Chase In Vacaville

 The suspect pulled into a home, but then got out and ran towards Hidden Valley Lane.

-Officers later found the suspect hiding in some bushes and taken into custody.
+Officers later found the suspect hiding in under a wooden deck and took him into custody.
 The suspect has been identified as 26-year-old Fairfield resident Lavonte Shaw.

-A gun was found in the suspect’s car, officers say.
+A gun was found in a nearby bush, officers say.
 Police note that Shaw had several priors for firearms offenses.

 Shaw has been booked into Solano County Jail and is facing charges of evading a police officer and being a felon in possession of a firearm.